aleksasiriski/rffmpeg-worker/README.md

 ### Kubernetes

-On Kubernetes you can use [Longhorn](https://longhorn.io) RWX volumes (NFSv4) and mount said paths to Jellyfin host and workers (must be exactly the same mount points!).
+On Kubernetes you can use [OpenEBS](https://github.com/openebs/dynamic-nfs-provisioner) to create RWX from RWO volume or [Longhorn](https://longhorn.io) RWX volumes (NFSv4) and mount said paths to Jellyfin host and workers (must be exactly the same mount points!).

 Here's a [Helm chart repo with instuctions](https://github.com/aleksasiriski/jellyfin-kubernetes)